IBM/dbb-zappbuild/samples/application-conf/README.md

 pli_compileCICSParms | Default CICS compile parameters.
 Appended to base parameters if has value.| true pli_compileSQLParms | Default SQL compile parameters.
 Appended to base parameters if has value. | true pli_compileDebugParms | Default Debug compile parameters.
-Appended to base parameters if running with debug flag set. | true pli_compileErrorPrefixParms | IDz user build parameters.
+Appended to base parameters if running with debug flag set. | true pli_compileIMSParms | Default IMS compile parameters.
+Appended to parms for file with `isIMS` flag turned on. | true pli_compileErrorPrefixParms | IDz user build parameters.
 Appended to base parameters if has value. | true pli_impactPropertyList | List of build properties causing programs to rebuild when changed | false pli_impactPropertyListCICS | List of CICS build properties causing programs to rebuild when changed | false